Javihaus/Dash-app-gimnasio/README.md

-# Deploying a Dash app online
+# Developing and Deploying Dash via Heroku

 Creating a Dash app to check a pandas dataframe including time series and other columns.
 Dash app allows to compare pair of columns and visualize each column's time series.